fragae75/TestLOSamples/README.md

     	        ]
 	        }
 			- create a firing rule binded to the matching rule (firingType = "ALWAYS") : https://liveobjects.orange-business.com/api/v0/eventprocessing/firing-rule
+	- On the application
+		- "Subscribe tab" : Subscribe to the route "~event/v1/data/eventprocessing/fired" to
+		- "IFTTT tab"
-			- Click on "Get matching rule" button to get the list of rules, copy the Id field to the "Matching rule" field
+		 	- Click on "Get matching rule" button to get the list of rules.
+Copy/paste the "enabled" matching rule Id into the "Matching Rule" field (use the \"Get Matching Rules\" button).
+			- Click on "Check Firing Rules" to check whether the Firing rule is enabled
-			- enter 2 other fields : the IFTTT key, the IFTTT event name.
+			- Fill the 2 other fields : the IFTTT key, the IFTTT event name.
 The URL field will be automaticaly filled
 			- click on "Activate" button to create the binding between the Matching/firing rule and the IFTTT event.
-			- Subscribe tab : subscribe to the route "~event/v1/data/eventprocessing/fired"

 - result : what's generated & what's received on subscriptions